soobinchoi54/zoomapi-java/README.md

 ## To run the program:
 Open an ngrok tunnel from terminal:
 ```
-ngrok http 4001
+ngrok http 4000
 ```
-<br>You may change the port number but you will also need to change the port in bot.ini configuration file.
+<br>You may change the port number but you will also need to change the port in bot.ini configuration file.<br>
-To run the bot, first navigate to the correct folder:
+To run the bot in IDEA, first make sure you are currently in the root folder, then either click the run button from IDEA navigation bar or run it in IDEA terminal<br>
 ```
-cd src/main/java/
+java -cp target/zoomapi-java-0.1.0.jar src/main/java/bots/botm1.java
 ```
-Then, run with:
+To run the bot in terminal, first make sure you are currently in the root folder, then run
 ```
-java bots/botm1.java
+java -cp target/zoomapi-java-0.1.0.jar src/main/java/bots/botm1.java
 ```
 Once the bot runs successfully, you will receive Status Code 200 with a zoom link.<br>
 <br>